 Our school motto is 'Developing language.
 Building futures' which underpins our commitment to learning, equity, excellence and care in everything we do.

-The Western Australian Curriculum and the Early Years Learning Framework is delivered through evidence based programs with an oral language focus to approximately 280 students by an interdisciplinary team of teachers, speech pathologists and support staff, skilled in language development.
+The Western Australian Curriculum and the Early Years Learning Framework is delivered through evidence based programs with an oral language focus to 300 students by an interdisciplinary team of teachers, speech pathologists and support staff, skilled in language development.
 Students develop the relevant skills, knowledge and language associated with all aspects of the Curriculum and the Early Years Learning Framework.

 Additionally, we offer support for mainstream staff and students across the North East Metropolitan and Wheatbelt Education Region through Outreach.
 Outreach is a team of speech pathologists and teachers who, via a range of professional learning and consultation opportunities, build the capacity of mainstream staff to cater for children with speech and language difficulties.